Viktoria Helgesson

 Viktoria Helgesson (born 13 September 1988) is a retired Swedish figure skater.
 She is the 2011 Skate America bronze medalist, a five-time (2008–11, 2013) Nordic champion, and an eight-time (2007–12, 2014–15) Swedish national champion.
 She placed fifth at three European Championships.
 Her bronze medal at 2011 Skate America is the first Grand Prix medal by a Swedish skater.

 She and her sister Joshi are the only siblings to finish together in the top 5 of a major championship as single skaters, a feat achieved during the 2015 European Championships.

 Personal life

 Viktoria Helgesson was born in Tibro, Sweden.
-Her younger sister, Joshi Helgesson, and their mother, Christina, have also competed in figure skating at the European Championships.
+Her younger sister, Joshi Nero, and their mother, Christina, have also competed in figure skating at the European Championships.
 She also has an older brother named Lukas and a father named Lenart.
+Her sister-in-law is former Norwegian figure skater, Anne Line Gjersem, who married her brother in October 2022.

+Following her retirement from competitive figure skating, she began coaching in Tibro alongside her sister.

+In December 2017, Helgesson announced that she and her partner, Oscar, had welcomed a set of twins, Liam and Lexie.
+The couple would marry in June 2019.